This article has been updated as at 1 February 2021.

 Can employees claim tax relief on expenses incurred working from home?

-If an employer is unwilling or unable to reimburse these costs, then employees can claim some tax relief to cover their expenses.
+If an employer is unwilling or unable to reimburse these costs, then employees can claim some tax relief to cover their expenses, but the circumstances in which an employee is entitled to relief are more restrictive.
 In order to do so an employee must need to work from home on a regular basis.
-Guidance suggests that in order to qualify; the duties carried out at home must be substantive, cannot be performed at the employer’s premises, cannot be completed without the use of the items deducted, and there can be no such facilities available to that employee on the employer’s premises.
-It is unclear whether HMRC will accept that employees are required to work from home during the Coronavirus, but this test may be met under the current circumstances.
+Guidance suggests that in order to qualify the duties carried out at home must be substantive, cannot be performed at the employer’s premises, cannot be completed without the use of the items deducted, and there can be no such facilities available to that employee on the employer’s premises.
+At no time before or after the employment contract is drawn up should an employee be able to choose to work from home.
+Although this is generally quite a stringent test, HMRC have confirmed that they will in practice be more lenient during 2020/21 where the employer has mandated some element of working from home either full time or part time.

 What costs can be reimbursed or claimed?